-Mailchimp is a marketing platform that allows you to reach out to your whole network at once through stylish emails containing relevant news, facts, insights and more.
+Mailchimp is a marketing platform that allows you to reach out to your whole network simultaneously through stylish emails containing news, facts, insights and more.

 - Log in to Mailchimp, where your Dashboard will instantly show you how many of your contacts opened, clicked or unsubscribed from your recent email campaigns.